northvector/NVLenovo-Controller/README.md

 # NVLenovo-Controller
 ###### Edited version of [Lenovo controller](https://github.com/ViRb3/LenovoController)

-### Tested on lenovo ideapad gaming 3
+### Tested on Lenovo Ideapad Gaming 3 (15ARH05) but should work with other models like legion 5
+**You must install Lenovo Energy Driver before opening this app, otherwise app will crash (I'll Fix it soon) and you have to restart your pc!

 ### New features
 - Better UI
-- Power plan changer
+- Power plan changer + auto profile based on game
-- System tray GPU + CPU temp monitor
+- System tray GPU + CPU temperature monitor
-- WIFI Fix
+- WIFI Fix (if you can't find your network this option will fix it temporary)
 - Brightness control
 - Timed shutdown
 - DNS Changer